romizb/romizb.github.io/README.md

 ![The Brody family <3](family_image.jpg)
 <sub>The Brody family <3</sub>
 ## 🐳 About me 🐳
-* Currently peruing my MSc, in the lab of [Dvir Gur](https://www.weizmann.ac.il/molgen/Gur/home), where we explore the pigment cells and the mechanisms of biological crystallization
+* Currently persuing my MSc, in the lab of [Dvir Gur](https://www.weizmann.ac.il/molgen/Gur/home), where we explore the pigment cells and the mechanisms of biological crystallization
 * Animal lover (proud dog momma)
 * Undergraduate in Animal Science and Biotechnology from Huji
 * Doing my Masters cuz I ~~dont want to be an adult yet~~ love research :)